Steve McNair: Baltimore Ravens

-Following the 2005 season, on April 30, 2006, the Titans allowed McNair and his agent, James "Bus" Cook, to speak with the Ravens to try to work out a deal.
-On May 1, 2006, the Baltimore Sun reported that the Baltimore Ravens might wait for McNair to be released by the Titans during free agency.
+On April 30, 2006, the Titans allowed McNair and his agent, James "Bus" Cook, to speak with the Baltimore Ravens to try to work out a deal.
+By May 2006, the Baltimore Sun reported that the Ravens were interested in McNair.
 Speculation was that the Titans might hold onto McNair until the week before training camp in late July if the Ravens didn't come up with a satisfactory trade offer for McNair according to a league source.
-However, on June 7, 2006, the two teams worked out a deal to send McNair to the Ravens for a 4th-round pick in the 2007 NFL Draft.
-On June 8, McNair flew to Baltimore, passed a physical and was announced as the newest member of the Ravens.
+However, on June 7, the two teams worked out a deal to send McNair to the Ravens for a fourth-round pick in the 2007 NFL draft.
+The next day, McNair flew to Baltimore, passed a physical, and was announced as the newest member of the Ravens.

 2006 season

 The 2006 season saw McNair start each game for the Ravens, missing only portions of two games.
-In the week 14 game against the Kansas City Chiefs, McNair threw the longest regular-season touchdown pass in the Ravens' history, an 89-yard touchdown pass to Mark Clayton.
-McNair helped Baltimore to a 13–3 record and an AFC North Championship.
+During Week 14 against the Kansas City Chiefs, McNair threw the longest regular-season touchdown pass in the Ravens' history, an 89-yard touchdown pass to Mark Clayton.
+McNair led Baltimore to a 13–3 record and an AFC North title.
 He made his first playoff start as a Raven against the Colts on January 13, 2007.
-McNair completed 18 of 29 pass attempts for 173 yards with no touchdowns and two interceptions as the Ravens lost, 15–6.
+McNair completed 18 of 29 pass attempts for 173 yards and two interceptions as the Ravens lost 15–6.

 2007 season

 On May 9, 2007, McNair was arrested in Nashville for drunk driving even though he was not driving at the time.
 It is a misdemeanor offense in Tennessee for an owner of a motor vehicle to knowingly allow an intoxicated person to drive the vehicle.
 McNair was riding in his own pickup truck as a passenger when the police stopped the truck's driver, McNair's brother-in-law, for speeding.
 The driver failed a field sobriety test and was arrested for DUI; McNair was charged with DUI by consent.
-The quarterback's charge was dropped on July 10, 2007 when McNair's brother-in-law pleaded guilty to reckless driving.
+The quarterback's charge was dropped on July 10, 2007, when McNair's brother-in-law pleaded guilty to reckless driving.

-In 2007, McNair did not play in Week 2 against the Jets in which the Ravens won 20–13.
-He also did not play the full game in Week 3, however, the game was won by the Ravens, 26–23.
+In 2007, McNair did not play in Week 2 against the Jets, which the Ravens won 20–13.
+He also did not play the full game in Week 3, but the Ravens won 26–23.
 McNair missed nine more games during the rest of the season, due primarily to injury, only starting in six games.
-He announced his retirement following the 2007 season.